dergachev/docker-octopress/README.md

 Note that GitHub Pages can take up to 10 minutes to start serving the HTML after the push.

+Also note that Octopress' deploy task seems to choke if there's any hidden files (those whose names start with .) in `./posts`, such as your Vim swap files.
+So make sure Vim isn't open when you run this.

 Don't forget that your source markdown still needs to be committed and pushed;
 now's a great time to do this to avoid future data loss.

 ## Running other commands

 Would you like to run other Octopress commands?

 See a list of available rake tasks defined by Octopress: